 This book will argue that this picture is not what happens in Russia and other countries with historically strong states.
 Russia is far from being a deeply divided society in which everyone cares only for their own interests.
 Quite the contrary: in Russia, the pursuit of private interest to the detriment of collective one has been considered morally wrong for centuries.
-And Russian rulers have usually capitalized not on social divisions but on social solidarity.
+And Russian rulers have usually capitalized not on social divisions but on social unity.

 In this book, I show that the mechanisms that rulers must use to stay in power in societies, which I call statist and anti-statist, are different.
 Whether a society is one or the other depends on the people's view of the state.
 In statist societies, the state possesses group authority, i.e. people view it as speaking on behalf of the whole society and accept the state's right to limit their private interests.
 In this case, they easily cooperate with the state when it appeals to the idea of the common good.
 A ruler in such an environment can build ramified top-down organizational structures, which help to control society and monitor dissent using overt repression only as the last resort.
 Such a solidarity-based political machine is resilient at the time of economic decline as long as the ruler maintains people's faith that he continues to care for the common good.